Get the latest in farmland investing and selling farmlandSubscribe

 There needs to be documentation to validate the answers to all of our valuation questions.
 Further, we cannot spend the time to do a full due diligence process on every farm we see, so how does AcreTrader determine which farms get different levels of due diligence?

 These stages work like a funnel with many farms going through the first stage, fewer going through the second, and very few going through the third.
+A high-level overview of this process can be seen below:

 Primary Stage - “Sanity Check”

 The first stage of due diligence is the top of the funnel where we check to see if the farm is worth investigating in detail.
 This is usually done electronically and/or through our first or second conversation with a farm seller.
-Below we have included a few of our initial checkpoints.

 Price - Does the farm have the correct capitalization rate (annual rent/total purchase price)?
 Is the total purchase price reasonable for the area?
 Is the rental rate reasonable for a farmer to pay over time?